 The NTP and NTC programs offer a holistic, whole food, nutrition-based approach to addressing health problems and promoting wellness.
 We emphasize: 1) allegiance to the teachings of such pioneering greats as Dr. Weston A. Price and Dr. Francis Pottenger,

 2) the belief that each person is biologically unique, and 3) that the body possesses innate intelligence and defaults to health when given what it needs.
-Our NTP program offer a system of evaluative measurements that help identify nutritional weaknesses in the body.
+Our NTP program offers a system of evaluative measurements that help identify nutritional weaknesses in the body.
 The Nutritional Assessment Questionnaire, combined with the Functional Evaluation and Lingual-Neuro Testing method, provides a powerful way to assess a client’s biochemical needs and make appropriate, personalized diet and lifestyle recommendations.
 Our NTC program also offers a comprehensive set of assessment tools that encompass motivational interviewing techniques, lifestyle and environmental questionnaires, food & mood journal evaluation, and utilization of therapeutic foods to help a client achieve their health goals.

 How much can a Nutritional Therapy Practitioner earn?

 Income for NTPs and NTCs typically range from $50 to $150 per hour, depending on location, experience, and other certifications or licenses.